wulongict/SpectralArchive/README.md

 ```

 ### Add new MS data file
-The spectral archive can be expanded to include more and more MS data file.
+The spectral archive can be expanded to include more MS data file.
 Run the following command to add a new mzXML file.
 ```bash
 SpectralArchive/build/bin/spectroscape  -m mzxmllist --update --updaterawdata <input>.mzXML
 ```